U.S. Employer's Guide to Hiring International Students

 Employer Role: The employer is responsible for filing the H-1B petition on behalf of the international employee.
 Many companies find that retaining an experienced immigration attorney is helpful to facilitate the process.

 Recommended Timeline: Employers wishing to file an H-1B petition must first submit registrations during a registration period in the first 2-3 weeks of March.
-They must name and pay a $10 registration fee for each individual they wish to file for, and may only enter each employee once.
-USCIS will then conduct a lottery of all registrations received, and will notify petitioners which beneficiaries have been selected.
+They must name and pay a registration fee for each individual they wish to file for, and may only enter each employee once.
+USCIS will then conduct a lottery of all registrations received and will notify petitioners which beneficiaries have been selected.
 The petitioner will then have a 90-day period beginning April 1 to file a complete H-1B petition on behalf of its selected beneficiaries.
-NOTE: For beneficiaries on OPT, the petitioner will need to file a complete H-1B petition with a change of status requesting an employment start date of October 1 before the OPT period ends in order for the OPT work authorization to be extended through September 30.

-*In April 2008, a new law was established to enable those with an approved H-1B application to remain employed during the transition period between the end of OPT and the start of H-1B.
+The cap-gap extension enables those with an approved H-1B application to remain employed during the transition period between the end of OPT and the start of H-1B.
 The new regulation eliminates any gaps in employment previously experienced in the transition from OPT to H-1B if the H-1B petition is timely filed while the student is still in their approved period of OPT employment, and the H-1B petition is filed with a change of status application effective October 1.

 More Information

 For employers wishing to hire a J-1 status student, there is no fee involved or action to be taken.
 The J-1 student simply obtains authorization from his/her program sponsor to work for up to a total of 18 months, while PhD students can work for up to 36 months (but the academic training period cannot exceed the length of the academic program).
 It is the sole responsibility of the student to complete the application process with the program sponsor and approval is generally granted within 5-10 working days.
-The work must be directly related to the academic degree program and is certified by the academic institution's J-1 responsible officer.
+The work must be directly related to the academic degree program, and is certified by the academic institution's J-1 responsible officer.

 O-1 status: The O-1 status is a temporary work status available to those foreign nationals who have “extraordinary ability in the sciences, arts, education, business or athletics” which “have been demonstrated by sustained national or international acclaim”.
 USCIS interprets the statute very broadly to encompass most fields of creative endeavor.
 For example, chefs, carpenters and lecturers can all obtain O-1 visas.
 Some recent students may qualify for O-1 status based on their experience, education and contributions to their field of expertise.

-E status: The E-1 and E-2 status for Treaty Traders and Treaty Investors allows temporary admission to Foreign Nationals of countries that have a commerce or investment treaty with the United States.
+E status: E-1 and E-2 status for Treaty Traders and Treaty Investors allows temporary admission to Foreign Nationals of countries that have a commerce or investment treaty with the United States.
 The status allows Foreign Nationals to conduct substantial trade in the US or to make investments by either purchasing a controlling interest in an existing US business or establishing a new business venture.
 Major foreign companies that establish a presence in the United States generally qualify for E-2 status.
 This status provides an excellent vehicle for easily hiring international graduates who have the same nationality as the foreign base company.
 Also, unlike the L-1 status which requires at least one year prior employment with the foreign entity, E beneficiaries can be new hires (fee varies by country).
 For most countries, the status is valid for five years, and may be extended indefinitely.

 Possible Additional Fees: In some cases, there is a required visa issuance reciprocity fee, if applicable.
 Please consult the United States Department of State, Visa Reciprocity Tables to find out if you must pay a visa issuance reciprocity fee and what the fee amount is.